 The “Venice of the East” awaits you with its grand canals, palm-fringed nature trails & glistening backwaters

-One of the perks of indulging in Alleppey tourism is that you get to live the best of the experiences that Kerala has on offer.
-From the beautiful palm-shaded backwaters to the temples resplendent with devotees, from the relaxing Ayurvedic therapies to the thrilling boat races, from the raucous festivals to the small fishing villages, from the famous Alappuzha beach to the relaxing spas; Alleppey, also known as Alappuzha,; Alleppey is sure to mesmerize you to the core.
-This Alleppey tourism guide offers you some insight into what to expect when in this town, from Alappuzha India points of interest to the famed Alappuzha beach park.
-Alleppey bares to you the soul of rural Kerala.
+From Alappuzha India points of interest to the famed Alappuzha beach park, Alleppey bares to you the soul of rural Kerala.
 Floating past the villages that are so full of life and enjoying watching how the locals use the canals and the backwaters as their roads and highways is a highly amusing experience.
 When here, a stay in an Alleppey houseboat is a must.
-Find out the Alleppey houseboat rates before booking, or simply book all-inclusive Alleppey houseboat packages.

 When talking about tourism in Alleppey, you can expect an amalgamation of the serene backwaters, calm lagoons, virgin beaches and well-preserved ancient caves.
 Although the highlight of your Alleppey itinerary would most likely be the stay on the houseboat, which promises to be an exquisite experience, make sure to enjoy all the other aspects of being here.
-Explore the countryside, with its palm-fringed nature trails, sun-kissed beaches, heritage sites, temples and so much more.
+Go ahead to explore the countryside fringed with palm-fringed nature trails, sun-kissed beaches, heritage sites, temples and so much more.
 You can also enjoy an hour or two of cruising in the backwaters if you are not interested in spending an entire night here.

-As you read through this travel guide to Alleppey, you will find that it is easy to explore Alleppey within a day or two since it is a small place, and most attractions are close to each other.
-However, if you want to relax and recharge your batteries, then spending at least three to four days here is advisable.
-There is a lot to do, apart from sailing across the intricate canals that divide the little villages.
-For instance, you could go fishing, canoeing, sightseeing or you could relax under the maneuvers of an experienced Ayurvedic masseuse.
+What’s more?
+Apart from sailing across the intricate canals that divide the little villages, you could go fishing, canoeing, sightseeing or you could relax under the maneuvers of an experienced Ayurvedic masseuse.
 Make sure to experience at least one Ayurvedic massage, preferably towards the end of the journey so that you feel rested and relaxed when you reach home.

 Remember that travel and tourism in Alleppey also offers you a chance to discover some of the most delectable and the freshest of seafood available in the state.
 Choose from an array of fishes and crustaceans to dine on, prepared in the way that you want.
 Freshness is guaranteed since they mostly catch and cook whatever the fishermen have caught that day.